"In nature , nothing is created, nothing is lost, everything is transformed."

 — Antoine-Laurent de Lavoisier

-It was with great enthusiasm that we organized the Vintage Watch Show — Tempo Passado, which took place on November 11, 2023, in Lisbon, at the Hotel Júpiter.
-This exclusive event brought together watch enthusiasts, collectors and lovers, providing an exceptional platform to explore and acquire timepieces of proven quality.
+It was with great enthusiasm that we organized the Vintage Watchmaking Fair — Tempo Passado, which took place on November 11, 2023, in Lisbon, at the Hotel Júpiter.
+This exclusive event brought together enthusiasts, collectors, and watch lovers, providing an exceptional platform to explore and acquire watches of proven quality.

-During the Lisbon Vintage Watch Show, visitors had access to a wide variety of exhibitors — both companies and individuals — providing the opportunity to buy and sell vintage and used watches, parts and tools, and various objects related to the theme, as well as the exchange of knowledge and experiences between participants.
+During the Lisbon Vintage Watchmaking Fair, visitors had access to a wide variety of exhibitors — both companies and individuals — providing the opportunity to buy and sell vintage and used watches, parts and tools, and various objects related to the theme, as well as the exchange of knowledge and experiences among participants.

 Winning Watches

-There are several advantages to purchasing vintage and/or used watches.
-In addition to being a form of reuse with clear benefits for the environment, these watches invariably have a unique aesthetic and historical value, making them highly desirable collector's items.
-Some watches tend to appreciate in value over time, while others represent a predominantly emotional and invaluable value for their owners.
-In any case, all the vintage watches available have stood the test of time and have endured to this day, and are winning watches.
+There are several advantages to acquiring vintage and/or used watches.
+Besides being a form of reuse with clear environmental benefits, these watches invariably possess a unique aesthetic and historical value, making them highly desirable collector's items.
+Some watches tend to appreciate in value over time, while others represent a predominantly emotional and invaluable worth to their owners.
+In either case, all available vintage watches have stood the test of time and endured to this day, and are truly winning timepieces.

-“This was a much-awaited event for collectors, buyers and sellers alike, and it finally took place in Lisbon, and we hope it will be just the first of many.
-We sought to create an event based on transparency and honesty, in which a limited number of sellers will be able to present their watches and items for sale,” says Lourenço Salgueiro, one of the event’s organizers.
+"This was a highly anticipated event for collectors, buyers, and sellers alike, which finally took place in Lisbon, and we hope it will be just the first of many.
+We sought to create an event based on transparency and honesty, in which a limited number of sellers could present their watches and items for sale," says Lourenço Salgueiro, one of the event organizers.

 ORGANIZERS

-The DezDez Forum aims to be a space for sharing between enthusiasts, aficionados, collectors and anyone interested in the world of watches.
-It currently has over 700 members and can be consulted via the following link: www.dezdez.pt
+The DezDez Forum aims to be a space for sharing among enthusiasts, aficionados, collectors, and anyone interested in the world of watches.
+It currently has over 700 members and can be accessed via the following link: www.dezdez.pt

 Portuguese Institute of Watchmaking

-The IPR – Instituto Português de Relojoaria Lda. was founded with the aim of facilitating access to information about watchmaking in Portugal, and of training all those who show genuine interest and enthusiasm for this area.
-To find out more about the IPR, visit the website: www.institutoportuguesderelojoaria.pt
+The IPR – Instituto Português de Relojoaria Lda.
+(Portuguese Watchmaking Institute Ltd.) was founded with the aim of facilitating access to information about watchmaking in Portugal, and to train all those who show genuine interest and enthusiasm for this area.
+To learn more about the IPR, please visit the website: www.institutoportuguesderelojoaria.pt